Koenkk/zigbee2mqtt.io/docs/information/binding.md

 3. The color/brightness of a Trådfri bulb can be changed while the state=off, it also reports back the change.

 If your devices do **not** support reporting put the device in a group and bind the remote to the group instead of directly to the device.
 This will make Zigbee2MQTT poll the device for updates when the bound remote controls the device.
 To minimize traffic this has not been enabled for all devices.
 If this does not work please create an issue for it [here](https://github.com/Koenkk/zigbee2mqtt/issues).

+**NOTE:** Any manual setup reportings of the clusters `genOnOff`, `genLevelCtrl` `lightingColorCtrl` and `closuresWindowCovering` will be removed if there are no binds to the device or group a device is in when unbinding.
+You have to setup these reportings again.